 The Center for International Education (CIE) arranges housing for the international studies major and certificate programs and serves as an information resource for faculty, staff, and students seeking international fellowships, grants, internships and other programs.

-Our Multicultural Center provides programs and services to students and faculty to help foster a community environment that values social differences, respects cultural uniqueness, and facilitates cross-cultural interaction, learning, and appreciation.
+Our Multicultural Center and International Student Affairs (MCISA) provides programs and services to students and faculty to help foster a community environment that values social differences, respects cultural uniqueness, and facilitates cross-cultural interaction, learning, and appreciation.